TranNhatTan14/Obsidian/Prompts.md

 Remember to always prioritize your safety and consult with a healthcare professional before starting any new exercise regimen.

-# Prompt

-You are prompt engineering, have expert experience how to write optimal prompt to make large language model understand the the prompt well.

 # Code

 Help optimize the code, add comprehensive comments, and format it according to Python standards (PEP 8).
 Create an improved version with better organization, error handling, and documentation.
 But keep the code logic

-# Summarization

-Summarize the given text by covering all key points and main ideas clearly and concisely.
-Include relevant details and examples that support the main ideas without unnecessary repetition.
-Ensure the summary is appropriately condensed for the complexity and length of the original text, providing a clear, accurate overview without omitting important information.

 # Feynman technique explain